HarshKapadia2/articles/the_jason_mayes_interview/the_jason_mayes_interview.md

 Before Jason sir could enroll into a University, he had to take a gap year and work at a networking job in a school to earn money for his tuition.
 After that, he enrolled himself for a Master's degree in Computer Science at the University of Bristol.

-He got a job at a bank after graduating in 2008, but quit on the first day itself after he realised that this was not the environment he wanted to work in.
+He got a job at an investment bank after graduating in 2008, but quit on the first day itself after he realised that this was not the environment he wanted to work in.
 He then joined 'XMOS Semiconductors Ltd' as a Web Engineer.
 This is where he did a lot of design, UX, multimedia production, 3D modelling, photography and much more, in addition to Web Engineering.
-He said that he was definitely scared of quitting his job at the bank, but he was glad that he did that because it led to him learning a LOT of things!
-Sometimes one has to take scary decisions for themselves, no matter what.
+He said that that it was a scary decision to quit his first proper job with no backup plan in mind, but he was glad that he did that because it led to him learning a LOT of things!
+Sometimes one has to make hard decisions for themselves, no matter what, to ensure you are happier overall.

 While working at XMOS, he co-founded his own startup called 'Pure42' which catered to the web application and design sector.
 He worked from 9 am to 5 pm for XMOS and from 5 pm to 11 pm for Pure42.
 He combined his passion for creativity with his background in Computer Science to produce usable and well implemented digital solutions.

 Just as he was about to quit his job at XMOS and work at Pure42 full-time, he was very surprised at being approached for an interview at Google!
 He had never planned to work at Google.
 A [Googler](https://en.wiktionary.org/wiki/Googler) had found him because of the good [PageRank](https://en.wikipedia.org/wiki/PageRank) that his web site [jasonmayes.com](http://jasonmayes.com/) had.
 In the early days of his career, he made a lot of web applications for free and for charities.
 He also wrote some articles which he linked to his site.
-This increased its PageRank and it was one of the top results for 'Web Consultant' in Bristol.
+This increased its PageRank and it was one of the top results for 'Web Consultant' in the UK.
 He decided to take it as an opportunity to practice his interview skills, because he thought that he would never get into Google!
 He prepared some stuff on Data Structures and Algorithms and also brushed up on some of the Computer Science knowledge that he had learnt in his University days.
 He told us that he was just geeking out about technology, something that he was passionate about, with his interviewers and he felt that it came across as more natural and confident to them.
 He stood out from the others because he was a hybrid developer (technical + creative) and loved building full-stack applications combining different industries.

 He joined Google in 2011 as a 'Web Engineer' and has been there ever since!
 He has become better at writing good, neat and performant code.
 He loved JavaScript and he was at that role for about five and a half years.
-At that time, he had joined the '20% project' at Google, where he could take one day off in a week to work on something that he was passionate about.
+At that time, he had joined a number of 20% projects at Google, where he could take one day off in a week to work on something that he was passionate about.
 Over time, his prototypes got really interesting and he started working with other teams at Google and their clients to make cool things!
 His love for prototypes is what led him to join the 'ZOO' team for about three to four years.
 This team caters to Google's top 100 clients!
-He worked on a lot of different and new technologies to create cool and awesome prototypes, something he wasn't able to do at his previous position.
+He worked on a lot of different and new technologies to create cool and awesome prototypes to tell their story, something he wasn't able to do at his previous position.
 He experimented with Augmented Reality, Virtual Reality and Machine Learning (ML).
 He had started tinkering with Artificial Intelligence (AI) and his love for it kept growing.
 He was looking for ways in which he could combine his love for JavaScript and AI and this is how he landed in the TensorFlow.js (TF.js) team in December of 2019.
 TF.js is the [JavaScript version](https://www.tensorflow.org/js) of the [original TensorFlow](https://www.tensorflow.org/).
 He is the face of the TF.js team and a connection between the users and the developers.
 He also makes a lot of prototypes using a combination of TF.js and other cool technologies!

 ## TensorFlow.js Demos